Instructions for Authors

 - Applicants are not to be older than 35 years at the time of the Belgian Surgical Week.

-- Applicants are to be member of the Royal Belgian Society of Surgery, latest by 31st January 2019, the date of closure of the abstract submissions.
+- Applicants are to be member of the Royal Belgian Society of Surgery, latest by Febrary 2nd 2020, the date of closure of the abstract submissions.

-- The finalists will be chosen among the four best scored abstracts and will be notified latest by April 1st 2019.
+- The finalists will be chosen among the four best scored abstracts and will be notified from April 2nd 2020.

 - The papers will be scored by a jury composed of RBSS Board members and will be based on the scientific quality of both the presentation and of the submitted manuscript.